What is fibromuscular dysplasia?

 Fibromuscular dysplasia (FMD) is the abnormal development or growth of cells in the walls of arteries that can cause the vessels to narrow or bulge.
 The carotid arteries, which pass through the neck and supply blood to the brain, are commonly affected.
-Arteries within the brain and kidneys can also be affected.
+Arteries within the brain and kidneys also can be affected.
 A characteristic “string of beads” pattern caused by the alternating narrowing and enlarging of the artery can block or reduce blood flow to the brain, causing a stroke or mini-stroke.

-There is no standard protocol to treat FMD.
+There is no standard treatment for FMD.
 Any treatment to improve blood flow is based on the arteries affected and the progression and severity of the disease.
 The carotid arteries should be tested if FMD is found elsewhere in the body since carotid involvement is linked to an increased risk of stroke.
-Patients with minimal narrowing may take a daily antiplatelet such as an aspirin or an anticoagulant to thin the blood and reduce the chances that a clot might form.
+People with minimal narrowing may take a daily antiplatelet such as an aspirin or an anticoagulant to thin the blood and reduce the chances that a clot might form.
 Medications such as aspirin can also be taken for headache and neck pain associated with FMD.

 Currently there is no cure for FMD.
 Medicines and angioplasty can reduce the risk of initial or recurrent stroke.
 In rare cases, FMD-related aneurysms can burst and bleed into the brain, causing stroke, permanent nerve damage, or death.

 How can I or my loved one help improve care for people with fibromuscular dysplasia?

 Consider participating in a clinical trial so clinicians and scientists can learn more about FMD and related disorders.
 Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.